Yesh Din

-The organization's name in Hebrew – there is law – "reflects the belief that equitable application of local and international law is an important component in upholding human rights".
+The organization's name "reflects the belief that equitable application of local and international law is an important component in upholding human rights".

 Yesh Din collects and disseminates information regarding violations of Palestinians' human rights in the West Bank; applies public and legal pressure on Israeli authorities; and raises public awareness regarding these issues.

 Activities

 The organization conducts three main projects:

 Israeli citizens

 The first project applies to law enforcement regarding Israeli citizens suspected of harming Palestinians.
 According to the organization, volunteers collect testimonies from Palestinians who claim that they have been injured or that their property has been damaged by Israeli citizens, and, if the need arises, accompany them to police stations to file a complaint.

 The organization's legal advisor, Attorney Michael Sfard, and lawyers from his office follow the investigations, examine the investigation files in cases which didn't lead to indictment and sometimes file petitions.
 According to its records, up until September 2015, the organization followed more than 1,000 investigation files.
 The organization publishes reports and periodical data sheets documenting law enforcement regarding Israeli citizens who commit what the organization defines as "ideologically motivated offences" against Palestinians.
 According to Yesh Din, 85% of investigation files in these cases are closed due to police failure and only 7.5 lead to indictments.